 The Local and Community History Program promotes the study of regions, cities, neighborhoods, institutions, organizations, and instances where people come together as small groups.
 One facet of the program is a graduate track that gives students the skills to study these topics and opportunities to develop those skills in Wichita and the surrounding vicinity.
 In addition, the program engages the university, as well as people and institutions in the area, to explore, preserve, and share their stories, history, and experiences.

 These activities include museum work, historic preservation, archives, contract work, policy analysis, community history, publishing, and support for businesses and institutions.
 This work combines the skills and knowledge common to all historians with an understanding of how to convey historical knowledge in a variety of forms.
 Writing for non-academic audiences, creating exhibits, surveying historic properties, and cataloguing collections of documents and artifacts are just some of the activities in which local and community historians.
+Many students participate in the university's Society of Public Historians.

-A cornerstone of the program is a graduate track in the master's program that that integrates a traditional history curriculum along with Public History classes, applied coursework and field experiences, leading to a Master of Arts degree.
+A cornerstone of the program is a graduate track in the master's program that that integrates a traditional history curriculum along with specialized classes, applied coursework and field experiences, leading to a Master of Arts degree.
 Students select a major field from among the following options in the graduate history curriculum: United States, European, or Ancient and Medieval.
 In addition, there are a series of courses that highlighlt specific questions and skills involved studying history nearby practitioners working in the field teach courses geared to several specialties including archives, historic preservation, and museum administration.
 Degree requirements include core classes, a comprehensive examination (for recommended reading list, click here), and a thesis.

 Introductory Course (HIST 701) 3 credit hours